 User registration and management of FIDO2 security keys

-- A box will appear and ask you to create/enter a PIN for your security key, then perform the required gesture for your key either biometric or touch.
+- A box will appear and ask the user to create/enter a PIN for your security key, then perform the required gesture for the key, either biometric or touch.

-- You will be returned to the combined registration experience and asked to provide a meaningful name for your token so you can identify which one if you have multiple.
+- The user will be returned to the combined registration experience and asked to provide a meaningful name for the key so the user can identify which one if they have multiple.
 Click Next.

 Sign in with passwordless credential

 In the example below a user has already provisioned their FIDO2 security key.
-The user can choose to sign in on the web with their FIDO2 security key inside of the Microsoft Edge browser on Windows 10 version 1809 or higher.
+The user can choose to sign in on the web with their FIDO2 security key inside of a supported browser on Windows 10 version 1903 or higher.

 Security key provisioning

-Administrator provisioning and de-provisioning of security keys is not available in the public preview.
+Administrator provisioning and de-provisioning of security keys is not available.